ds-102/sp24/syllabus.md

 There will **not** be a final exam.

 All exams must be taken in-person.
 You must sit the midterms at the specified time: if you have a conflict, please contact course staff ASAP at [data102@berkeley.edu](mailto:data102@berkeley.edu). **We will not accept any conflicts after the drop deadline**.
+If you have extended time accommodations for tests from DSP, please make sure that you have enough available hours around the times of the regularly scheduled exams.

 ### Final Project
 {:.no_toc}